KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/lora-technology/integration-with-ttn.md

 - Connect your PC using the [GSM setup tool](https://keller-druck.com/en/products/software/desktop-applications/gsm-setup-for-remote-transmission-units) and
   - Check if you used the same Application EUI
   - Enter the generated App Key from *Step 6*
-  - Programm your device (See [How to configure a LoRaWAN device](https://docs.kolibricloud.ch/sending-technology/lora-technology/update-keller-lora-device/))
+  - Program your device (See [How to configure a LoRaWAN device](https://docs.kolibricloud.ch/sending-technology/lora-technology/update-keller-lora-device/))

 > ![LoRa Setup LoRa Settings](../../LoRaSetup-LoRaSettings.png  "LoRa Setup LoRa Settings")